elmeilgyahmed/Voice-Arabic-Chatbot---ROS-Package/README.md

     roslaunch NOOR_arabic_chatbot_ros chatbot.launch

-    Use code with caution.

 The NOOR robot will now be ready to receive voice commands in Arabic and respond accordingly.
 The specific behavior may depend on the implementation of the chatbot logic within the ROS node.

 Technical Details (Optional)